DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/INTRODUCTION/Introduction.md

 	- **Shipment advice - Transfer order**: Advise 3PL of incoming transfer orders (Ship to warehouse)
 	- **Shipment advice - Return order**: Advise 3PL of customer orders being returned (Ship to warehouse)
 	- **Shipment advice - Voyage**: Advise 3PL of incoming Landed cost voyage (Ship to warehouse)
+	- **Product master**: Advise 3PL of new products or changes to products that applies to the 3PL warehouses.
 - **Inbound**
 	- **Picking list registration**: 3PL informs company what has been shipped for a picking list (Ship from warehouse)
 	- **Shipment receipt - Purchase order**: 3PL acknowledge receipt of incoming purchase orders (Ship to warehouse)